 The bounce rate shows relevancy to the users’ search.
 Although most people say bounce rate has nothing to do with SEO and site ranking, they claim it is only a Google Analytics variable.

 I do not agree with them completely.
-Although, the gravity of the bounce rate may not be powerful like most other Google Ranking Factor.
+Although, the gravity of the bounce rate may not be powerful as most other Google Ranking Factors.

-Nevertheless, it still has an effect on the whole site ranking as well as specific page ranking base on keywords.
+Nevertheless, it still has an effect on the whole site ranking as well as specific page ranking based on keywords.